-FLM PRD 202 Visual Effects and Motion Graphics (3) CSU Students will learn to use Adobe After Effects to create motion graphics with text and animation, with an emphasis on techniques practiced in the visual effects industry.
-Tools such techniques practiced in the visual effects industry.
+FLM PRD 202 Visual Effects and Motion Graphics (3) CSU

+Students will learn to use Adobe After Effects to create motion graphics with text and animation, with an emphasis on techniques practiced in the visual effects industry.
 Tools such as key frames, motion paths and masks will be used to create visual effects and motion graphics projects and students will explore common workflows and job pathways in post-production and visual effects.